The Spider’s Web of Caribbean Music

 Music is one of the Caribbean’s biggest exports.
 Reggae and ska in particular have both enjoyed great fame, with Jamaican artist Bob Marley bringing these traditional Caribbean genres to international audiences.
 Many popular artists from the Caribbean have achieved worldwide success, including Rihanna, Billy Ocean, Grandmaster Flash and Nicki Minaj, with some fusing their latin origins with Western styles, such as Gloria Estefan.

 Much like the general history of the region, the history of music in the Caribbean isn’t all rosy.
 Take the steel pan, for instance.
 Today, it is one of the most instantly recognisable instruments to come from the Caribbean, transporting you to a land linked with happiness, tropical weather and relaxation.
-Its origins, though, are a backstory of prejudice and pain.
+However, its origins lie in great prejudice and pain.

 The story of the steel pan starts in the 18th Century with the forced migration of enslaved people to Trinidad and Tobago, in the Lesser Antilles and the African percussion instruments they brought with them.
 In response to the French Carnivale celebrations which they were excluded from, enslaved people created a festival of their own – Canboulay.
 The music of Canboulay used these traditional African instruments and was the birthplace of calypso, a precursor to the likes of ska and reggae.